Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ## Use the Button

 Since we have a workflow that gets triggered whenever the button is pressed, let's send ourselves an SMS message whenever it occurs.
-Go back to the workflow and drag an [SMS node](/workflows/outputs/sms/) onto the canvas and connect it to the Virtual Device node under the button-pressed conditional.
+Go back to the workflow and drag an [SMS node](/workflows/outputs/sms/) onto the canvas and connect it to the Device State node under the button-pressed conditional.

 ![SMS Node](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/sms-node.png "SMS Node")